 So what are you willing to put up with?

-What did you tolerate today, which, if you had not, would have sent a stronger signal about the behaviors you want around you?
+What did you tolerate today, which, if you had not, would have sent a stronger signal about the behaviours you want around you?
 I welcome your comments below.